owensgl/biol525D/resources/grading.md

 * Runs a principal component analysis.
 * Outputs a pdf figure of the principal component analysis.

 Assume all programs and libraries are locally installed in the "/home/ubuntu/bin" directory.
 You can have additional scripts that are called by the shell script (i.e. an R script to run the PCA).
+The script should be able to run completely independently and not have any steps that require manual labor beyond the initial script call.

 ### Grading
 Scripts will be graded on the following criteria: